SEI-R-1-25/deployment_PERN/README.md

 You can monitor progress in heroku's activity tab!

-Once the build is finished you can open your app by using the `Open App` button.
+Once the build is finished you can open your app by using the `Open App` button or `heroku open` in your terminal.

+You can also publish a build by adding and committing your changes and running `git push heroku main`